 27. Sweep and tidy your front entry

-First impressions count so pull out your broom and sweep your front entry.
+A clean and tidy home for spring starts at your entrance.
+Give the area a good sweep.
 Shake out your doormat or consider getting a new one if yours is looking tired.
 Also look up and dust away any cobwebs.
 Check on the state of your plants or flowers — did they make it through winter OK?
 Or if your front entry is fairly bare, perhaps add some pops of colour by picking up a new plant or two.

 28. Clean and disinfect your rubbish bins